 The Cyclades derive their name from the word “Kyrlos” meaning circle as this grouping surrounds the island of Delos.
 The epitome of the Greek island idyll, the Cyclades are the most visited of all the Greek islands.
 Wonderful beaches, blue-domed churches, winding cobbled streets, ancient windmills and rocky landscape occasionally dotted with whitewashed, flat-roofed houses.
 These are everybody’s idea of Greek island bliss.

 In all, there are 56 islands in the group of which 24 are inhabited, some undisturbed and lost in time others popular holiday playgrounds.
 The area is understandably very popular with artists, walkers and those seeking to relax and forget about everyday life.
-Mykonos and Ios are renowned for their nightlife whilst Syros, the regional capital is one of the few which does not depend on tourism as its main source of income.
+Mykonos and Ios are renowned for their nightlife, Paros is somewhat upmarket whilst Syros, the regional capital is one of the few which does not depend on tourism as its main source of income.
+Santorini is one of the worlds most photographed Greek destinations.

 Paros and Syros are the principal ferry hubs linking to most of the islands as well as Crete and the Dodecanese.
 The Greek island ferry services are sometimes disrupted by fickle winds particularly between July and September.
 There are international airports on Mykonos and Santorini.